 Here’s how to pack the best cold lunch for kids.
-Sandwiches are still an option so don’t be afraid to include them from time-to-time.
+Sandwiches are still an option so don’t be afraid to include them from time to time.

 Best Cold Lunch Ideas for Kids and Toddlers

-Hollow out a few peppers and stuff them with cream cheese and a meat like turkey or ham.
+Hollow out a few peppers and stuff them with cream cheese and meat like turkey or ham.
 This adds nutrients to your kid’s lunch in a fun, appetizing way.
 Again, make sure you include a side of fruit to round out the meal.

 There are several options here so it will depend on your kid’s preferences so feel free to be creative.
 I’ll list an example so you get the idea.
 The example we’ll use is a broccoli pasta salad.
 Just mix together cooked pasta, broccoli, and a few almonds for crunch.
 You can even throw in fruits to add sweetness.

 Note: Use colored pasta to add visual appeal to the lunch.
 Kids love visually appealing foods.